rdbwebster/vcadevops/provision/README.md

-This folder contains ansible scripts to provision the vca devops demo
+This folder contains ansible and vca-cli scripts to provision the vca devops demo